My 2004 Fender Showmaster FAT SSS

 You see, my guitar had three P90-like mounting screw pairs for the pickups.
 When the shop put the Seymour Duncan pickups in, they used the screws that came with the Seymour Duncans, not realizing they were meant for a Stratocaster pickguard.
 They put the original Showmaster screws into the clear plastic boxes the pickups came in, with the Five Two pickups.
 I sold the Five Two pickups not realizing I needed these P90-like black screws.
 So the shop caused this whole problem.
 They never asked me if I wanted the new screws or the original ones.
 They didn't put the foam underneath that the Five Two pickups had, so I had to remove the foam (it stays with the Showmaster) and provide that to the shop.
 They put MORE foam underneath the three pickups which only made matters worse.

 So I am in a situation now where I have ordered some P90 mounting screws from StewMac and I am waiting for them to come in.
-Guitar Center caused the whole problem.
+This shop caused the whole problem.
 And I don't understand why.
 Surely they would have noticed that the original pickups adjusted height but the new ones did not?
 I mean, sure, it's not common to see direct-mounted pickups in a neck-through body guitar.
 But seriously, why?

 I took my guitar to another shop in December of 2023 and they fixed the pickup problems.
 Now all 3 pickups can be adjusted!
 I was very impressed with their work.
 (I can't mention their name because they are a big name but not a national chain, so I would be harming my anonymity.)